jimhopp-lookout/testlab/README.md

         add  - Add routes to lab networks del  - Delete routes to lab networks show - Show routes to lab networks

-## Getting Help

-TestLab uses the GLI RubyGem, which gives us a command line pattern similar to that of Git.
-Therefore help is easy to get:

-    tl help
-    tl help node
-    tl help container
-    tl help network

 # Using TestLab Programmatically